visenze/visearch-sdk-android/README.md

 viSearch.uploadSearch(uploadSearchParams);
 ```

-Or using an image by providing the Uri of the image in photo gallery:
+* Using an image by providing the Uri of the image in photo gallery:
 ```java
 Image image = new Image(context, uri);
 UploadSearchParams uploadSearchParams = new UploadSearchParams(image);